thehyve/python_csr2transmart/README.rst

 The data validation of the current pipeline is implemented for type 1 and to a limited extent for type 2 and 4.
 Hence, the source data is assumed to be coherent regarding its relationships within the same entity and across different entities.
-While erroneous relationships across entities, in respect of missing entity records, will be detected (e.g. a biomaterial linked to a non-existing biosource), logically impossible relationships are not (e.g. biomaterial BM2 is derived from BM1, but from a different biosource).
+While most erroneous relationships across entities, in respect of missing entity records, will be detected (e.g. a biomaterial linked to a non-existing biosource), logically impossible relationships are not (e.g. biomaterial BM2 is derived from BM1, but from a different biosource).